Bogaerts HR caps comeback as Red Sox rally past Rangers 7-6

 OFF THE WALL

 Pence hit a drive in the first that bounced high off the top of the short wall in right field and came back into play for a double.
 Crew chief Angel Hernandez called for a review to see whether Pence had actually homered.
 The call stood after the review, and Pence stayed at second with his fifth RBI of the series.
+He finished the game 3 for 4.

 TRAINER’S ROOM